paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 A look-up secret authenticator is a physical or electronic record that stores a set of secrets shared between the Claimant and the CSP.
 The Claimant uses the authenticator to look up the appropriate secret(s) needed to respond to a prompt from the Verifier.
 For example, a Claimant may be asked by the Verifier to provide a specific subset of the numeric or character strings printed on a card in table format.

 #####5.1.2.1 Look-up Secret Authenticators
-CSPs creating look-up secret authenticators SHALL use an approved random number generator to generate the list of secrets, and SHALL deliver the authenticator securely to the subscriber and to the verifier. ***Describe what delivery methods are acceptable.*** Look-up secrets SHALL have at least 64 bits of entropy, or SHALL have at least 20 bits of entropy if the number of failed authentication attempts is limited as described in Section 5.2.2.
+CSPs creating look-up secret authenticators SHALL use an approved random number generator to generate the list of secrets, and SHALL deliver the authenticator securely to the subscriber. ***Describe what delivery methods are acceptable.*** Look-up secrets SHALL have at least 64 bits of entropy, or SHALL have at least 20 bits of entropy if the number of failed authentication attempts is limited as described in Section 5.2.2.

-Claimants authenticating via look-up secrets SHOULD ensure that the communication channel authenticates the Verifier (e.g., using X.509 certificates they trust or can verify) and uses approved encryption (e.g., a current version of TLS) before entering a secret they have looked up.

 If the authenticator uses look-up secrets sequentially from a list, the subscriber MAY dispose of used secrets, but only after a successful authentication.